-Current UA graduate students: If you are a U.S. citizen or Permanent Resident Card I-551 ("Greencard") holder and enrolled in a degree program at the UA, you are eligible for enrollment in the CCT.
+If you are a U.S. citizen or Permanent Resident Card I-551 ("Greencard") holder and enrolled in a degree program at the UA Main Campus, you are eligible for enrollment in the CCT.

-- If you are an international graduate student, please check with the Global Initiatives International Student Services whether you are eligible for enrollment into a graduate certificate program.
+If you are an international graduate student and enrolled in a degree program at the UA Main Campus, please check with the Global Initiatives International Student Services whether you are eligible for enrollment into a graduate certificate program.
 Coursework for our certificate program alone does not add up to full-time student status.

-Financial aid: CCT courses carry the same tuition and fees as other graduate-level courses.
+CCT courses carry the same tuition and fees as other graduate-level courses.
 While there is no financial aid available through the OIA to complete the program, many graduate students use the benefits from their departmental teaching or research assistantships to cover tuition for the CCT courses.
 Similarly, faculty and staff often apply for Qualified Tuition Reduction.
-Please contact the CCT Coordinators for details.

 - If you have graduate credit from a different institution, please note that a course approved for transfer credit must have been taken no more than two years prior to admission to the CCT.
 Transfer credit is limited to 3 credit hours of elective course credit.

-Courses without certificate: If you wish to use course credits earned in the CCT program to satisfy course requirements in your graduate program or a Multidiscipliary Minor, you can enroll in the courses without applying to the CCT program.
+If you wish to use course credits earned in the CCT program to satisfy course requirements in your graduate program or a Multidisciplinary Minor, you can enroll in the courses without applying to the CCT program.
 Please contact your graduate advisor for more information on departmental requirements.
 The CCT Coordinators can provide any course documentation that may be requested.